Donald Trump’s Afghanistan Troop Speech ‘Typical Of Dementia, Lack Of Awareness,’ Psychiatry Professor Says

 Taking to his Twitter account, Talmadge warned that Trump’s purported self-congratulatory speech in Afghanistan contained “vague claims of vapor-like achievement” that are “typical of dementia, lack of thinking, [and] lack of awareness.”

-According to Talmadge, “every audience looks the same” to Trump.
+According to Talmadge, “every audience looks alike” to Trump.
 As a result, he is likely to deliver the same type of speech to troops in Afghanistan as to supportive audiences in the United States.

 Talmadge has been a frequent critic of Trump, issuing repeated warnings regarding Trump’s mental fitness to hold office.
 The professor notes, however, that his opinions are his own and not necessarily reflective of the University of Texas Southwestern where he is employed.